 Unites the relevant organizations and partners from the areas of planning, construction and operation with the focus on the common goal: sustainably supporting the transition to digital construction and maintaining and expanding national and international competitiveness. buildingSMART Austria works closely with its sister organizations in Germany and Switzerland to increase the speed of development of individual projects.
-This cooperation across the borders also brings the association world of VDI, DIN, Gefma, SIA etc. closer together.
+This cooperation across the borders also brings the association world of VDI, DIN, Gefma, SIA etc.

 Works with the Croatian Association for Construction Management as a voluntary, non-profit association that gathers engineers, experts, scientists, researchers, and professors who act and work in the field of construction management, is positioned as one of the leading organizations for the improvement and digitalization of the construction industry.
 For more than 30 years association promotes best practices and construction innovations through the work of its members and the organization of international construction conferences.